ShreyasK412/chp-traffic-visualization/README.md

 This will:
 1. Fetch the latest incident data from all CHP centers
 2. Process the data using Spark for analysis
+3. Train machine learning models for incident prediction
-3. Generate an interactive map visualization
+4. Generate an interactive map visualization
-4. Save the result as `california_incidents.html`
+5. Save the result as `california_incidents.html`

 Alternatively, you can run the steps separately:
 ```bash